hongxiao95/3.5D-LLM-Research/ExpirementDocs/miniGPT_chatGPT_compare.md

 ```

 **GPT-4**

+5 + 8 + 5 = 18

+Actaually turn angle cannot be specificated, but the workflow is correct.

 ```
 // A circle-like path cannot be accurately represented with the available commands.
 // However, we can approximate it by moving in small increments and turning slightly.